AGDeighan/Diet_and_Aging_DO__summary_of_age_and_diet_effects_on_phenotypes/cbc/CBC_summary_diet_and_age.md

 ## Summary of notable findings

-Hematocrit, hemoglobin, and RBC count all decrease with age, but the decrease is most rapid in the 2-day fasting groups.
+Hematocrit, hemoglobin, and RBC count all decrease with age, but the decrease is most rapid in the 2-day fasting group.
 Also, while the increase in the number and percent of reticulocytes with age is not significantly affected by diet, the means at each timepoint are significantly affected by diet and are highest in the 2-day fasting mice.
 The CR groups have the highest red blood cell counts, hematocrit, and hemoglobin at both timepoints.

-RDW and HDW are elevated in the most extreme groups of both diet regimens (40% CR and 2-day fast) at 11 and 23 months, but their rate of increase with age from 11 to 23 months is lower.
+Mean RDW is significantly (Tukey p < 0.05) higher in the 2-day fasting group than all the other diet groups at both 11 months and 23 months.
+The mean RDW level in the 40% CR mice is also significantly higher (Tukey p < 0.05) than the ad libitum, 1-day fast, and 20% CR groups, but the rate of increase with age is lowest for the 40% CR (though the difference is not statistically significant) and by 23 months the mean RDW level in the 40% CR mice is not significantly different from the ad libitum, 1-day fast, and 20% CR groups.

+Mean HDW at 11 months is significantly (Tukey p < 0.05) higher in the 40% CR and 2-day fasting groups, but the rate of increase in HDW is slowest (though the difference is not statistically significant) for the 40% CR mice and by 23 months mean HDW is not higher in the 40% CR mice than the ad libitum, 1-day fast, and 20% CR groups.
+At 23 months, mean HDW is still highest in the 2-day fasting mice, but the diet effect is no longer significant.

 Neutrophil count increases with age.
 This increase appears to be exacerbated by the fasting regimens but reduced by the caloric restriction regimens.
 On the other hand, lymphocyte count decreases with age, and the rate of decrease is significantly greater in the 40% CR group than all the other diet groups.
 These two dynamics combine to mitigate the increase in the NLR in the 20% CR group compared to the other groups.
 This can also be seen in the percent counts.
 For all diets, the percent lymphocytes decrease with age and the percent neutrophils increase with age but the age effects on both are least pronounced in the 20% CR group; however, the age-diet interaction effect is not statistically significant (p > 0.05) for these two phenotypes.